Density Matrix Renormalization Group study of superconducting pairing near the quarter-filled Wigner crystal: Results

 \subsection{DMRG}

 DMRG \cite{White92a,Schollwock05a} is a powerful numerical method for studying quasi-1D quantum systems because of its accuracy and unbiased nature.
-2D systems are much more challenging to DMRG.
-To approach 2D rectangular cylinders are used with periodic boundaries in the transverse direction and open boundaries in the long dimension.
+2D systems are however challenging to solve in DMRG.
+To approach 2D, cylindrical lattices may be used with periodic boundaries in the transverse direction and open boundaries in the long dimension.
 In this approach the required DMRG bond dimension $m$ increases exponentially with respect to the transverse dimension.
 Nevertheless, DMRG results on long cylinders are useful to understand the distance dependence of correlation functions.

-Compared to the Hubbard and $t$-$J$ models, the extended Hubbard model including $V$ has not been widely studied on 2D lattices using DMRG, although the effect of $V$ and longer-ranged interactions have been studied for some time in quasi-1D systems \cite{Anusooya97a,Sahoo12a}.
-The success of the DMRG algorithm even with longer-ranged Coulomb interactions has been attributed to the finding that diagonal interactions do not increase entropy of states \cite{Sahoo12a}.
+Compared to the Hubbard and $t$-$J$ models, the extended Hubbard model including $V$ has not been widely studied on 2D lattices using DMRG, except for the case of spinless fermions \cite{Song14a,Motruk16a}.
+The effect of longer-ranged Coulomb interactions has however been studied with DMRG for some time in quasi-1D systems \cite{Anusooya97a,Sahoo12a}.
+The success of the DMRG algorithm even with longer-ranged Coulomb interactions has been attributed to the finding that diagonal interactions do not increase entanglement entropy of states \cite{Sahoo12a}.
 One disadvantage of incorporating $V$ within DMRG is an overall slower method due to including more interactions in the Hamiltonian.
-Another disadvantage is that hybrid symmetry approaches using translational symmetry in the transverse direction cannot be incorporated as in $U$-only model \cite{Motruk16a,Ehlers17a}.
-Very recently the effect of an attractive n.n. $V$ interaction was studied on width four cylinders of length of up to 64 \cite{Peng22a}.
+Recently the effect of an attractive n.n. $V$ interaction was studied on width four cylinders of length of up to 64 \cite{Peng23a}.